facebook f instagram | Kosciuszko Huts Association

 Brief History

 Waterhole hut was built by the then owner, Thomas Oldfield, his son Jack and Henry Tyrie in 1939, to support grazing.
+It was a basic hut with a dirt floor.

-Stones were used from the old homestead nearby, for the base to the chimney. the old homestead had been occupied by Thomas Westerman's mother with her second husband, Francis Dwyer.
+Stones were used from the old homestead nearby, for the base to the chimney.
+The old homestead had been occupied by Thomas Westerman's mother with her second husband, Francis Dwyer.

 Construction

-Waterhole is a simple iron hut with a dirt floor.
-The pole and iron chimney has fallen over and will be re-built in the coming year.
-The floor was originally timber, and will also be replaced.
-The door and verandah are both now missing, but KHA has photographs showing how it originally looked, to aid renovation.
+Waterhole is a simple iron hut with a dirt floor.In 2004 and 2005 the hut was fully restored by KHA and the caretakers..
+It is believed that there once was a floor as per photograph in attachments and this may be rebuilt in the future..
+The door and verandah were both now missing, but KHA has photographs showing how it originally looked, which assisted in the renovation.

 Waterhole Hut is on the Namadgi Historic Homestad Triangle.
 Download the brochure here.